IRS

 IRS Notice CP59 is the First Notice for Nonfiler Return Delinquency.

-It is the first notice the IRS sends to a taxpayer to inform them that they have no record of a tax return filed for a particular year and is accompanied by Form 15103.
+It is the first notice the IRS sends to a taxpayer to inform them that they have no record of a tax return filed for a particular year.

 The Notice CP59 is typically sent within 12 months after a return’s due date.